Door Access Control

 When to Use 1 Door Access Control System?

-• A 1 door access control system is very useful and cost effective for the spaces where one door lock and two access readers are sufficient.
+• A 1 door access control system is very useful and cost-effective for spaces where one door lock and two access readers are sufficient.

 • It is commonly used to restrict unauthorized public entry into some restricted areas or places that are not integrated with the centralized security control systems.

-• It is typically suitable for small and cottage industries operating from the single unit locations
+• It is typically suitable for small and cottage industries operating from single-unit locations

 Differences of 1 Door, 2 Door & 8 Door Systems

-The basic difference between 1 door, 2 door and 8 door systems relate to the capacity, functions and capabilities of the door access control kits.
+The basic difference between 1-door, 2-door, and 8-door systems relates to the capacity, functions, and capabilities of the door access control kits.
 The main factors that may differ in terms of their system capacity and features include:

 • Number of users handled by those systems